 Work cooperatively with Universities Australia (UA).
 (President and Deputy, Executive Officer)

-Develop effective relationships with government and research bodies including, but not limited to: DIISRTE, DEEWR, NHMRC, ARC, ANDS, , , CHASS etc. (Executive and CRAC)
+Develop effective relationships with federal and state government departments and research bodies.
+(Executive and CRAC)

 External Communication

 Develop, maintain and promote the CAUL website as a source of information about higher education issues of relevance to university libraries.
 (Executive Officer and Advisory Committees)